Recovering Damages for Internal Trauma in Ada, OK

 - Kidneys and urinary tract

-- Reproductive function
+- Reproductive systems

 Internal Injuries Can Be Life-Threatening

-Death is possible without prompt treatment.
+Many internal injuries can cause death if not promptly treated.
 Internal bleeding, organ damage, and other internal injuries can rapidly progress to fatal conditions.

 Common Internal Injuries